elevenbuckets/LimeCasks/README.md

 # LimeCasks
-Our first open-sourced basic API sets.
+### A "Lite" version of our CastIron API.

-It is a "Lite" version of our CastIron API which are essentially utility functions that helps to communicate with local geth full node via both Web3 RPC and IPC.
+It is essentially utility functions for local geth interactions via both Web3 RPC and IPC.